VacsoLLC/frameworkTicketing/README.md

 ## Contributing

 Vacso Framework Ticketing is an open-source project, and we welcome contributions from the community.
-If you're interested in contributing, please read our [contributing guidelines](#) for more information.

 To develop you'll need to: